 - New Sound Album: The Funky Headhunter.

 - Riches to Rags: One of the more famous celebrity examples.
 Hammer's lavish lifestyle and dwindling album sales eventually resulted in him being $13 million in debt.
 He filed for bankruptcy in 1996.

 - Stuffy Old Songs About the Buttocks: "Pumps and a Bump" from The Funky Headhunter

 - Stop and Go: "Stop!
 Hammertime!"

-- Trope Codifier: MC Hammer was arguably the first rapper to achieve mainstream popularity, although his poppy, upbeat style would fall out of style in the mid-1990s when gangsta rap became popular.
+- Trope Codifier: MC Hammer was the first rapper to achieve mainstream popularity, although his poppy, upbeat style would fall out of style in the mid-1990s when gangsta rap became popular.
 He is also largely responsible for the mainstream public notion that most rapper names start with "M.C."
-(And by extension he's probably the reason why most rapper names don't.)
+(And by extension he's largely the reason why most rapper names don't.)